 A database of environmentally preferable furniture products created as part of the State of Minnesota's Participating Agreement to join the NASPO office furniture contract led by the State of Utah.

-This website provides lists of products that meet the Healthier Hospitals critera.
+This website provides lists of products that meet Healthcare Without Harm's Healthier Hospitals critera.

 The actual packaging that a product comes in is important to consider as well in terms of purchasing.
 The State of New York has model packaging specifications to consider.

 This website lists many different products in a diverse array of product categories that meet the City of San Francisco's model health and environmental requirements.

 New York State offers many specifications that meet their environmentally preferable purchasing policy via their website.

 New York State's approved sustainable procurement specifications for turf and ornamental management.

 6th Edition: 2017.
 Principles and standards of NOFA Organic Lawn Care Program.